vadlasreeja22/Zepto_Project/README.md

 ## 🔧 Project Workflow

-Here’s a step-by-step breakdown of what we do in this project:
+Here’s a step-by-step breakdown of what I have done in this project:

 ### 1. Database & Table Creation
 We start by creating a SQL table with appropriate data types: